OAAB-Modding/Data/Developer Tools/## Prerelease Instructions.md

 --5.
 Copy export into repo folder (skipping duplicates) to check for any missing assets --6.
 Repeat steps 1-5 for OAAB_Cells.esp
 --7.
 Ashfall Interop: add new objects to the interop --8.
+CSO Interop: add new objects and textures to the interop --9.
 Push any updates required to master branch
---9.
+--10.
 Update release branch from master
---10.
+--11.
 Document change log
---11.
+--12.
 Publish dev blog update
---12.
+--13.
 Push version tag.
 Format is `x.x.x`
---13.
+--14.
 Verify the publish-release-archive action worked

 #OAAB Integrations Postrelease Instructions (when applicable)
 --1.
 OAAB Creature Loot: add new ingredients to vanilla creatures